mike14747/next-with-auth/README.md

 Pages that are protected by middleware are the same as the public pages.
 They don't require code that's any different from the public pages.

 The middleware does not allow anyone who is not authenticated to visit the page.
-The middleware in my use cases sends the users to the login page (which handles the redirect back to the intended page upon successfully signing in).
+The middleware in this app sends the users to the login page (which handles the redirect back to the intended page upon successfully signing in).

 ---